 Why You Shouldn’t Celebrate Valentine’s Day

+Even if your relationship is on solid ground, there are some perfectly valid reasons why you shouldn’t celebrate Valentine’s Day on February 14.
 Of course, all couples should make time to honor and celebrate their relationships, but doing so on Valentine’s Day can be more of a headache than it’s worth.
 Here’s why.

-Expectations will be higher than ever.
+Expectations are higher than ever.

 It’ll cost you.

 According to Bank Rate, an all-out Valentine’s Day celebration, including dinner at a fine-dining restaurant, champagne, flowers, and, of course, chocolate, costs an estimated $617.77.

 If you’re married—and especially if you have kids—that might not be a financial hit you’re willing to take for a single day on the calendar.

 Even if you don’t go above and beyond for Valentine’s Day, going out to dinner on that specific night of the year usually costs more than the average meal any other day because many restaurants offer spendy prix fixe menus that have you paying for wine, appetizers, salads, main courses, and desserts when in normal circumstances, just an entree would do.

 Still want to enjoy a nice meal without breaking the bank?
 Making a meal together at home can be a great way to connect, as is ordering take out or even hitting up a casual diner.
 Save the special plans for a different night.